WOW!'s most recent show was “Half a Sixpence” which ran from 15-20 February 2016.

-Half a Sixpence has also been nominated for the National Operatic and Dramatic Association (NODA) Best Youth Production 2016 Award for District 11, NODA East and Dexter Montgomery has been nominated for Best Young Performer as Chitterlow in Half a Sixpence.
-The winner will be announced at the NODA East AGM and Gala Awards Ceremony in St Ives, Cambridgeshire on Sunday 9th April 2017.
+Half a Sixpence also won the National Operatic and Dramatic Association (NODA) Best Youth Production 2016 Award for District 11, NODA East and Dexter Montgomery was named Best Young Performer as Chitterlow in Half a Sixpence.

 Our congratulations to Director Faith Rogers, Musical Director Ben Firth, Assistant Director Louise Lachance, cast, crew and everyone involved for these very well deserved awards!